 Below are some of the ways through which an auto accident can affect you economically.

 Medical expenses often make for the largest part of damages in car accident claims.
-They include all the costs that have already been incurred in the initial medical care and all projected future expenses, including follow-up appointments with the doctor.
+They include all the costs that have already been incurred in the initial medical care and the later expenses for chiropractic care after a car accident (if necessary).
+It might also include follow-up appointments with the doctor.
 Here are a few other costs that are covered in medical expense damages:

 - Hospital stays and all miscellaneous costs that may directly or indirectly arise from staying over at the hospital